 “So Ron, how are your classes?”
 Betty asked.

 “Good.
 I had some trouble with my Algebra problems, then Marcus and I got together Saturday and helped each other.
 Actually, Marcus helped me by showing me some tricks so I understood how to solve the problems.”

 “Marcus seems like a nice kid,” Tim Phillips said.

 “Yeah, he is,” Ron replied.

 “Are you doing your homework while Jase is working on his poster?”
 Betty asked.

 “I finished my homework at school today.
 We’re doing solo recital in Chorus today and tomorrow.
 If you’re not the one giving recital there’s nothing to do.
 Of course, you can sit and listen, but we’ve heard each other all year so there’s nothing new.
 I got a permission slip from Ms. Libera and went to the library and finished all of my homework.
 I have PE following Chorus and then Algebra.
-Ms. Waring assigned a set of problems as our homework for tonight, and I’ll finish them in the library during Chorus tomorrow and have them done and ready to turn in seventh period.”
+Ms. Waring assigned a set of problems for tonight’s homework, and I’ll finish them in the library during Chorus tomorrow and have them done and ready to turn in during seventh period.”

 “When do you have your solo recital?”
 Jen asked.

 “I had it on Friday.
 In fact, I gave mine first of all.
 I’m glad that I got it over with right away.
 That way I didn’t have any time to get nervous about singing my solo.”

 “I sang ‘Empty Chairs at Empty Tables’ from Les Miserables.”